DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/03chapter2.md

 can similarly be traced back to the Platonic intuition of the *exaiphnes*.

-## Performativity as a component of action
+## Performativity as a Component of Action

 While the concept of performativity originally emerged in philosophy of language, it bears relevance well beyond language, especially in the